-A blood test is the only way to identify the presence and look for elevated levels of lead in the child’s blood.
+A blood test is the only way to measure levels of lead in the child’s blood.
 Lead levels are measured in micrograms per deciliter (µg/dL).
 The doctor might collect blood from a small prick on the fingers or via a venous sample.

 There is no definitive safe blood lead level.
-Blood lead level higher than five µg/dL is concerning.
-However, recent studies have proven that even low levels of lead poisoning can impact children’s IQ, growth, development, and hearing.
+Blood lead level higher than five µg/dL is concerning and should be monitored as recent studies have shown that low levels of lead poisoning can impact children’s IQ, growth, development, and hearing.

 Ask your pediatrician about lead if your child might be at risk for lead poisoning, especially if the child is aged between six months and three years.

 According to the American Academy of Family Physicians, the following criteria should be followed to screen children for lead poisoning.

 - Screening all children again at 24 months or at least once between 36 to 72 months if not screened previously